-Note: Wirecast Go, running on iOS devices, can join a Rendezvous Session by opening the URL.
-Android devices can join a session by opening a Session URL (sent to them) using a Chrome browser.
+Note: Wirecast Go, running on iOS devices, can join a Rendezvous session by opening the URL.
+Android devices can join a session by opening a Session URL (sent to them) in the Chrome browser.

-After you click Join, the Rendezvous window will display a Waiting to join message until the Wirecast host has added you as a participant.
+The Rendezvous window displays a Waiting to join message until the Wirecast host has added you as a guest.